SwinIoTLab/SenShaMart/INSTALLATION.md

 - `broker-app`
   - `broker-keypair`

     This is the keypair of the owner of this broker.
-It is used to sign witnessed transactions when the broker believes an integration it is witnessing completed.
+It is used to sign completed transactions.

     No default.
 The app will fail to start without this.
   - `broker-name`